praja-dev/porgs/README.md

 # Praja Organizations

-Praja Organizations (PORGS) is a software product for managing people, work, and discussions inside governmental, non-governmental, and community organizations.
+Praja Organizations (PORGS) is a software product for managing people, work, and discussions within government, non-government, and community organizations.

 ## Use